dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

-    the outside world. in every way and in every facet of life, Kim Il-Sung and the original usurpers of North Korea abused the conception of flawed ideology and concocted a long-term strategy to be executed over the course of several generations *WHICH THEY ALWAYS KNEW WOULD BE NECESSARILY TRAUMATIC AND ISOLATORY FOR THER CITIZENS*.
+    the outside world. in every way and in every facet of life, Kim Il-Sung and the original usurpers of North Korea abused the conception of flawed ideology and concocted a long-term strategy to be executed over the course of several generations which they always knew would be necessarily traumatic and isolatory for their citizens.
     - i don't believe this is a common motivation for establishing a calendar system, but most calendar systems have endured over a thousand years.
-THANK GOD THE JUCHE SYSTEM WILL NOT.

 ####